-OPERATOR PRESENCE SYSTEM AND REVERSE OPERATION SYSTEM (ROS) (See Fig. 13)
+OPERATOR PRESENCE SYSTEM AND REVERSE OPERATION SYSTEM (ROS)

-Ensure operator presence and reverse operation systems are working properly.
+Be sure operator presence and reverse operation systems are working properly.
 If your tractor does not function as described, repair the problem immediately.

 The engine should not start unless the brake pedal is fully depressed, and the attachment clutch control is in the disengaged position.